RichCaloggero/audio-components/README.md

 ## Limitations

-- control signals not yet implemented
-- feedback not yet implemented
 - webaudio can deal with more than 2 channels, but this project assumes all elements either 1 or 2 channels
 	+ webaudio has notion of channels and destinations which are a bit hard to get my head around
 	+ generally nodes are stereo in and stereo out, but they can be mono as well depending on channelCount, channelCountMode